 Pete Townshend Rails Against New Classical Album’s Chart Snub

 Pete Townshend worked with credentialed classical-music figures on his new symphonic reinterpretation of Quadrophenia.
 But that doesn't mean the project has been wholly accepted in those circles.

 Two 20-year-old Rocklahoma fans missing for weeks have been found drowned in a submerged car in faraway Lake Eufaula.

 Doors’ First Two Post-Jim Morrison Albums to Be Reissued

 Long out-of-print, the first two albums released by the Doors after Jim Morrison died are set for expanded reissue later this year.

 Rabid soccer fan Rod Stewart has weighed in on the international scandal rocking the sport’s governing body.

-Paul McCartney followed up the career-defining solo smash 'Band on the Run' with a Wings album populated by miniature delights and distracting whimsy.
+Paul McCartney followed up a solo career-defining smash with a Wings album populated by miniature delights and distracting whimsy.